-Predictors of five eco-sensitive behaviours

-explains all five behaviours.
+The results of the study show that values can predict the five examined environmentally sensitive behaviours of individuals.
+According to the results, environmental values significantly explain all five ecosensitive behaviours in the study.
+No other predictor explains all five behaviours.
 This tells us that the environmentally sensitive behaviours of individuals are most affected by the environmental values they carry.
 The conclusion regarding values and sensitive behaviours towards the environment echoes the suggestion of Peattie (2010), who proposed that the emerging phenomenon of green consumption, which is complex and diverse in nature, is strongly influenced by consumer values and norms.

 This study also reveals that SES is positively correlated with recycling and AHP.
-Similar to many of the prior research findings (e.g. Owens et al., 2000; Shen and Saijo, 2008; Torgler et al., 2011) that examine and report a strong positive correlation between individuals' environmental behaviour and their SES, the results of this study also reveal that this association holds true for recycling and AHP.
+Similar to many of the prior research findings (e.g. Owens et al., 2000; Shen and Saijo, 2008; Torgler et al., 2011) that examine and eco-sensitive predictors of five report a strong positive correlation between individuals' environmental behaviour and their SES, the results of this study also reveal that this association holds true for recycling and AHP.